Jorgelina-Etchevest/student-performance-analytics-r/README.md

 ---

+# Project Reproducibility

+The project was organized following a modular structure to ensure reproducibility.

+Executing the scripts sequentially automatically generates:

+- Statistical summaries
+- Frequency tables
+- Probability analyses
+- Sampling results
+- Visualizations

+No manual modification of intermediate files is required.

+---

 # How to Run

 Clone the repository.

-Open the project using RStudio.
+Open the project using **RStudio**.

 Execute the scripts in the following order: